Share your Stories

 • predatory divorce-babies taken - unacknowledged grief of the mother and children

-by unacknowledgedgrief, about 7 years ago
+by unacknowledgedgrief, over 7 years ago

 I was a teacher, and mother of two year old twins, living in an abusive marriage.
 My ex husband tried to kill me, shook the baby, sexually abused my daughter, hurt my children, and eventually abducted my daughter when she turned 12, turned her against me, and refused to give her back.
 All the while, I wrote many e-mails and letters, contacted many people and tried everything I could think of to change the turn of events in my and my children's lives, but nothing seemed to work to prevent a very manipulative and abusive narcissist/sociopath from taking my children...
 Continue reading